davi2206/davi2206.github.io/src/posts/reflections/BeginningOfTheLore.md

 ---
-tags: spiritual
+tags: reflections
 layout: _article.njk
 title: "Welcome to NorthLore"
 date: "2025-11-01"
-summary: "Before the first stories were told, the cold breath of the Noth whispered from the fjords and through the woods"
+summary: "Before the first stories were told, the cold breath of the North whispered from the fjords and through the woods"
 featured: true
 ---